 - Howard & Joyce Wood Education & Visitor Center at Columbia Bottom Conservation Area – St. Louis

 At the confluence of the Missouri and Mississippi rivers lies the Columbia Bottom Conservation area.
 This 4,318-acre urban conservation area includes more than 15 miles of trails and a 110-acre island.
 The 4.75-mile Confluence Trail is great for walking or bicycling.
 The 3-mile River’s Edge Trail is a wonderful place for a scenic walk.
 An observation deck provides great views of the rivers below.

-- Jefferson National Expansion Memorial (The Gateway Arch & Old Courthouse) – St. Louis
+- Gateway Arch National Park – St. Louis

 No trip along the Mississippi River and the Great River Road would be complete without a trip to the top of the Gateway Arch in St. Louis.
 From the top of the arch, you’ll enjoy a breathtaking view St. Louis and the surrounding area.
 The Museum of Westward Expansion tells the story of America’s growth as a nation during the 1800s.
 You’ll see a number of one-of-a-kind artifacts, including items from the Lewis and Clark expedition.

 - Ste.
 Genevieve Welcome Center – Ste.
 Genevieve